Systems Dynamics: The Importance of Avoiding Gender Bias in Performance Reviews

 The value of CLDs in resolving complex issues

-Causal loop diagrams (CLD’s) unveil structures and clarify system complexities and can help leaders to better understand complex nonlinear systems by maximizing their simplicity (Boeing, 2016) and to recognize interactions and prospective complications occurring due to disparate subsystems (Anderson & Johnson, 1997).
+Causal loop diagrams (CLD’s) can unveil structures, clarify system complexities, and facilitate understanding of complex nonlinear systems by maximizing simplicity (Anderson & Johnson, 1997; Boeing, 2016).
+Further, CLD’s expose the interactions and prospective complications occurring amid disparate subsystems (Anderson & Johnson, 1997).

 The issue: Women’s careers suffer from biased feedback